RedaAlb/auto-rc-car/README.md

 - [x] Create and train sign detector.
     - [x] Apply it to the RC Car.
 - [ ] Create and train a CNN to detect traffic signs, where the prediction is [x, y, w, h] of the bounding box.
+    - [x] This was not done at the moment, but a Haar cascade detector was used instead.
+If time at the end, I will attempt to create a CNN to detect traffic lights.
 - [ ] Try to make the car map the road.
     - [ ] Ability to map the road into a 2D canvas as the car moves around the road in real-time.
     - [ ] Ability to select any position on the road on the 2D canvas and the car to navigate to that position.